NanaFHaruna/Estrogen_neutrophils/README.md

  ### Estrogen imprints neutrophil fate through epigenetic programming of hematopoiesis underlying female-biased autoimmunity

 <h2>Description</h2>
-This paper sought to understand mechanisms underlying sex differences in neutrophils, which likely impact sex differences in susceptibility to autoimmunity, infection, and cancer.
+This project sought to understand mechanisms underlying sex differences in neutrophils, which likely impact sex differences in susceptibility to autoimmunity, infection, and cancer.
 We are performing single-cell RNA and single-cell ATAC sequencing of human and mouse neutrophils to assess for sex hormone and/or X-chromosome-mediated transcriptional changes.
 <br />

 <h2>Abstract</h2>